 The original Nintendo Entertainment System (NES) released in the U.S. in 1985.
 While I was just a baby then, it was great to have a sibling seven years older, who requested an NES for his eleventh birthday and parents who came through!
 It was a great age to be imaginative by playing outside, but on the rainy days, sitting down with my brother for some Super Mario Bros., Rescue Rangers, Duck Tales, and many others.
 My dad even tried out the NES with Duck Hunt, while Mom would stay up until the early morning hours playing Dr. Mario (to this day, I’m convinced she’s the all-time Dr. Mario Champ)!

 This was a console for the whole family.
 We could pick it up and play so simply without navigating menus or updating the console.
 Of course, there was always the blowing into the cartridge when it didn’t start up right away, but it always came through.
-In fact, mine sits proudly in my gaming room, still ready to be the center of attention for friends or family gatherings.
-I just quickly blow off the dust and it fires right up.
+In fact, mine sits proudly in my basement gaming room, still ready to be the center of attention for friends or family gatherings.
+I had to do a bit of work to make the basement work as a gaming room by doing some renovations and repairs (like wall repairs, paint jobs, and basement waterproofing in Central Missouri or elsewhere).
+But I ensured that the room is well enough to invite family and friends there.
+Now, I just quickly blow off the dust from the console, and it fires right up.

 Although I was too young to understand how huge this was at the time, I can look back now and appreciate how Nintendo has been bringing people together for decades, and that has always been a core value for them.
 The Nintendo Switch shows promise of getting us out of our “box,” both literally and figuratively, by challenging what we think is possible in a video game and with social interaction.